DorukEmre/RayCast3D/README.md

 ## Usage

-After building the project, you can execute the program using:
+After building the project, execute the program using:
   ```sh
   ./RayCast3D maps/ocean.cub
   ```